“You have a program in your city that is actually making a difference and is considered a model for the rest of the

 POISED FOR THE FUTURE

 Operation New Hope continues to function as a Community Development Corporation.
-In its first 11 years, ONH built or restored more than 76 homes throughout Springfield and the Eastside neighborhoods, and works in concert with community organizations to provide assistance to those requiring treatment for chemical dependency, clothing and shelter, educational training and employment.
+In its first 15 years, ONH built or restored more than 86 homes throughout Springfield and the Eastside neighborhoods and is expanding its scopr to multifamily housing.

 Operation New Hope is poised to replicate and implement its Ready4Work program as a model for prisoner reentry throughout the nation.
 This model provides communities and people in struggling situations a chance to rebuild their lives and renew their hope.

 Ready4Work is a nationally recognized program assisting ex-offenders with re-entry into the community and workforce, effectively leading clients toward a productive life.

 Operating with a four-pronged approach; case management, life-coaching, job training and job placement assistance, Ready4Work motivates and moves individuals to become productive, responsible citizens within the community.